Coxeter interchange graphs

-Although the set $\score(n)$ of all score sequences has a natural geometric description, it appears that the sets $\tour(n,{\bf s})$ of all tournaments with given win sequence ${\bf s}$ is combinatorially rich, and perhaps difficult to describe in simple precise terms.
-For instance, the enumerative information in the literature, beginning with Spencer \cite{Spe74} and then McKay et al.\ \cite{McKay90,McKW96,IIMcK20}, requires (to varying degrees) that ${\bf s}$ is sufficiently close to ${\bf 0}_n$; see Spencer \cite{Spe74} and McKay et al.\ \cite{McKay90,McKW96,IIMcK20}.
+Although the set $\score(n)$ of all score sequences has a simple geometric description (shifted lattice points in $\Pi_{n-1}$), the set $\tour(n,{\bf s})$ of all tournaments with given score sequence ${\bf s}$ is combinatorially rich.
+It seems difficult to fully describe its structure in general.
+For instance, precise asymptotics for the size of $\tour(n,{\bf s})$ are known only when ${\bf s}$ is close to ${\bf 0}_n$; see Spencer \cite{Spe74} and McKay et al.\ \cite{McKay90,McKW96,IIMcK20}.